NayStark/2D-PID-Smooth-Landing-Control/README.md

 - 🧰 **Fully Tunable**
   PID gains can be adjusted to test aggressiveness, overshoot, and stability.
   The values for the rocket are also adjustable to modify for any possible scenario.
+  For the proof of concept, I used a 1.0 kg object, -10 m/s starting velocity, and 100 m starting height.
+    - These values can be changed and tuned different respective needs!

 ---